by Freddy Tran Nager, Founder of Atomic Tango + Marketing Professor; photo by Manuel Cacciatore via Wikimedia Commons…

 - Readability: what is the writing quality and tone?

 - Expertise: is it based on professional experience or academic research?

 - Practicality: can you apply it now or is this just a thought exercise?

-One final note: some of the links below are affiliate links, which means Atomic Tango gets a cut of anything you buy.
-But rest assured: I would never recommend dreck no matter the sales potential — that’s why you won’t find Seth Godin here.
-Plus, 100% of the proceeds fund our martini research, and if that’s not a worthy cause, what is?
+One final note: some of the links below are affiliate links, which means buying through them will support Atomic Tango’s martini research,.
+But rest assured: I would never recommend dreck no matter the sales potential — that’s why you won’t find Seth Godin or Gary Vee here.

 So here’s your reading assignment, listed alphabetically by subject category…